-If you’re looking for a sub $200 AMD motherboard, the typical advice would be to look at one of the many quality B550 offerings.
-It’s important not to overlook the new X570 versions, though.
-The basic chipset is a few years old, but with the newly released X570S models maybe it's time to take a more serious looks at AMD's top boards.
+If you're looking for a sub $200 AMD motherboard, the typical advice would be to look at one of the many quality B550 offerings.
+It's important not to overlook the new X570 versions, though.
+The basic chipset is a few years old, but with the newly released X570S models, maybe it's time to take a more serious look at AMD's top boards.

-Importantly, the 'S' in the new X570S nomenclature denotes silence.
+Notably, the 'S' in the new X570S nomenclature denotes silence.
 Early generation X570 boards, with only a few exceptions, all came with pesky, whiny chipset fans.
 As well as passive chipset cooling, the new X570S boards enable upgraded connectivity options, including faster than Gigabit LAN or WiFi 6E.
-Sadly the ASRock X570S Riptide doesn't have WiFi 6E, but if does have a great price for a top chipset board.
+Sadly the ASRock X570S Riptide doesn't have WiFi 6E, but it does have an excellent price for a top chipset board.

-The X570S Riptide is a solid budget offering that will happily take a place at the heart of a top spec PCIe 4.0 system.
-It won’t win the feature showdown battle with more expensive boards, but if you’re looking for an affordable motherboard for a fast gaming system it's a great shout.
-Especially if you value one that's silent and well built, but free of superfluous extras that do nothing for performance.
-The ASRock X570S PG Riptide, then, is a strong budget contender for best AMD motherboard.
+The X570S Riptide is a solid budget offering that will happily occur at the heart of a top-spec PCIe 4.0 system.
+It won't win the feature showdown battle with more expensive boards.
+Still, suppose you're looking for an affordable motherboard for a fast gaming system.
+In that case, it's a great shout, especially if you value one that's silent and well built but free of superfluous extras that do nothing for performance.
+The ASRock X570S PG Riptide, then, is a strong budget contender for the best AMD motherboard.

 Read our full ASRock X570S PG Riptide review.

 The X570 chipset might be a couple of years old, but that doesn't mean it's time to put it out to pasture just yet.
-With PCIe 4.0 lanes, it's possible to add year 2021 features quite easily.
-That’s exactly what Gigabyte has done with the X570S Aorus Master.
-It shares a lot in common with its already highly regarded 2019 predecessor, and with the inclusion of some key feature updates and design tweaks, the X570S Aorus Master should remain a best-in-class contender for AMD motherboards.
+With PCIe 4.0 lanes, it's possible to add the year 2021 features quite easily.
+That's precisely what Gigabyte has done with the X570S Aorus Master.
+It shares a lot in common with its already highly regarded 2019 predecessor.
+With the inclusion of some critical feature updates and design tweaks, the X570S Aorus Master should remain a best-in-class contender for AMD motherboards.

 When we first saw X570 boards en masse at Computex in 2019, one of the things that concerned us was the almost universal presence of chipset fans.
 A 15w TDP combined with the heat of several PCIe 4.0 drives meant that active cooling was required in many cases, though thankfully not all the time.
 The S in X570S denotes silence.
 The base chipset design hasn't changed, but Gigabyte has added a lot of surface area to the cooling assembly, with almost the entire bottom half of the board now covered with heatsinks.

-Gigabyte deserve credit for continuing to use finned VRM heatsinks which add a lot of surface area.
+Gigabyte deserves credit for continuing to use finned VRM heatsinks, which add a lot of surface area.
 They're proof that it's possible to blend function with form.
 A 14 phase VRM with 70a MOSFETS is enough to power a 5950X cooled by LN2 with headroom to spare, which means users of ambient cooling won't face any issue.

 The rear I/O is fully featured, particularly when it comes to USB connectivity.
-There are twelve ports consisting of four USB 2.0, two USB 3.1 Gen 1, five USB 3.2 Gen 2 and a single Type-C USB 3.2 Gen 2x2 port.
-Something has to be done about that ridiculous USB naming scheme, but that’s a story for another day.
-You get clear CMOS and BIOS Flashback buttons, antenna connectors, the standard audio ports with S/PDIF and finally a single Intel i225-V 2.5G LAN port.
+Twelve ports consist of four USB 2.0, two USB 3.1 Gen 1, five USB 3.2 Gen 2, and a single Type-C USB 3.2 Gen 2x2 port.
+Something has to be done about that ridiculous USB naming scheme, but that's a story for another day.
+You get clear CMOS and BIOS Flashback buttons, antenna connectors, the standard audio ports with S/PDIF, and finally, a single Intel i225-V 2.5G LAN port.